-O. Fish and Wildlife Enhancement on State Lands.
+- O. Fish and Wildlife Enhancement on State Lands.
 Fish and wildlife enhancement activities on state lands, whether by ADF&G or other parties, will be consistent with the management intent for those lands.
-Enhancement activities likely to attract significant public use, including sport fishing use, will be designed and located to minimize the impact of additional public use on the existing recreation resources, including anchorages, campsites, and existing and intended wilderness values.

-P. Protection of Fish and Wildlife Resources - Transportation Routes and Facilities.

-Important fish and wildlife habitats in riparian areas, fish and wildlife movement corridors, important wintering areas, and threatened or endangered species habitat should be avoided in siting transportation routes unless no other feasible and prudent alternatives exist.
-Location of routes and timing of construction should be determined in consultation with ADF&G.

-Q. Protection of Riverine Areas.
+Enhancement activities likely to attract significant public use, including sport fishing use, will be designed and located to minimize the impact of additional public use on the existing recreation resources, including anchorages, campsites, and existing and intended wilderness values. - P. Protection of Fish and Wildlife Resources Transportation Routes and Facilities.
+Important overwintering, calving, lambing, or mineral lick areas, fish and wildlife habitats in riparian areas, fish and wildlife movement corridors, important wintering areas, and threatened or endangered species habitat should be avoided in siting transportation routes unless no other feasible and prudent alternatives exist.
+Location of routes and timing of construction should be determined in consultation with ADF&G. Transportation corridors that intersect or cross fish or wildlife movement areas shall be equipped with appropriate crossing devices or structures to allow the free and efficient passage (in both directions) of the species using the corridor. - Q. Protection of Riverine Areas.
 Riverine areas perform a variety of important functions related to recreation, habitat protection, and water quality/quantity maintenance.
-The protection of these areas is essential and DMLW and DOAg authorizations are to ensure the maintenance of these areas in any authorizations that may be issued.
-See Management Guidelines B, D, H, and I in the Shorelands and Stream Corridors section in this Chapter for guidance and standards pertaining to riverine areas.
-These standards are to apply to authorizations issued by DMLW and the Division of Agriculture.5

-R. Protection of Resources.
-DNR, in its consideration of resources and in the management of state land, shall consider the impacts of such use upon fish and wildlife, habitat and soil degradation, and upon other forms of use that may occupy the area that is under consideration in an authorization.
+To the maximum extent feasible and prudent, the protection of these areas is important and DMLW and DOAg authorizations are to ensure the maintenance of these areas in any authorizations that may be issued.
+See Management Guidelines D, E, F, H, and I in the 'Shorelands and Stream Corridors' section in this Chapter for guidance and standards pertaining to riverine areas.
+These standards are to apply to authorizations issued by DMLW and the Division of Agriculture.7 - R. Protection of Resources and Balancing of Impacts with Potential Development.
+DNR, in its consideration of resources and in the management of state land, shall consider the impacts of such use upon fish and wildlife populations and human uses of those populations, habitat and soil degradation, and upon other forms of use that may occupy the area that is under consideration in an authorization.
 Uses that are not compatible with these uses and resources are to be made compatible through the use of stipulations.
 The ability of the Department to manage the subsequent activities that may result from the issuance of an authorization is to be taken into consideration in the adjudication of an application that requires a written determination by DNR.

-S. Other Guidelines Affecting Fish and Wildlife Habitat.
-Other guidelines may affect the protection and management of fish and wildlife habitat.
-See other sections of this chapter.
+It is recognized that the use and development of resources will create some level and area of impact.
+Nonetheless, the state may determine through its authorization processes that the development of specific surface or subsurface resources is appropriate, even with some level of impact, and may approve such developments, with appropriate stipulations.
+It is also recognized that the development of specific subsurface resources may take precedence over surface uses.
+Material site development and construction access may also take precedence in certain instances.

-5 Separate riparian standards under AS 41.17.115 and .118 apply to timber sales conducted by the Division of Forestry on state land.
+7 Separate riparian standards under AS 41.17.115 and .118 apply to timber sales conducted by the Division of Forestry on state land.
 The riparian standards followed by DMLW and DOAg are similar to those followed by DOF.